bro-academy/HTML-course-4/lesson-6-css+.md

 🟢 **[Hover Effects in CSS](https://www.scaler.com/topics/hover-css/)**: This article on Scaler presents various methods of creating hover effects in CSS.
 You will learn different techniques and tricks that will help you create interesting and attractive animations and effects when hovering the mouse cursor.

-**[Style focus](https://web.dev/articles/style-focus?hl=en)**: This article on web.dev provides a guide on styling focus in web development.
-You will learn different ways to style the focus of elements to make your interface more accessible and user-friendly.

 🟢 **[CSS Hover Effects for Inline Links](https://webdesign.tutsplus.com/css-hover-effects-for-inline-links--cms-37210t)**: This article on Tuts+ discusses creating hover effects for inline links in CSS.
 The author presents various methods and techniques for styling links to make them more interactive and attractive for users.

 🟢 **[Scale with Pseudo-elements](https://www.joshwcomeau.com/snippets/html/scale-with-pseudoelements/)**: This tutorial on JoshWComeau provides a guide to scaling elements with pseudo-elements in HTML and CSS.
 You will learn how to use pseudo-elements to create scaling and transformation effects on elements in your web project.

+**[Style focus](https://web.dev/articles/style-focus?hl=en)**: This article on web.dev provides a guide on styling focus in web development.
+You will learn different ways to style the focus of elements to make your interface more accessible and user-friendly.

 ## Pseudoelements / Pseudoclasses

-[Hide and Debug Empty Elements with CSS](https://css-irl.info/hide-and-debug-empty-elements-with-css/): Explains how to hide and debug empty elements using CSS, making debugging more convenient.

 🟢 [An Ultimate Guide to CSS Pseudo-Classes and Pseudo-Elements](https://www.smashingmagazine.com/2016/05/an-ultimate-guide-to-css-pseudo-classes-and-pseudo-elements/): An exhaustive guide on pseudoclasses and pseudoelements, helping to understand and effectively apply them in CSS.

 🟢 [Unusual Use Cases for Pseudo-Elements](https://ishadeed.com/article/unusual-use-cases-pseudo-elements): Explores unusual and creative ways to use pseudoelements in CSS, expanding the boundaries of conventional usage.

-[Demystifying CSS Pseudo-Classes: `:nth-child` vs. `:nth-of-type`](https://webdesign.tutsplus.com/demystifying-css-pseudo-classes-nth-child-vs-nth-of-type--cms-34221t): Clarifies the difference between the pseudoclasses `:nth-child` and `:nth-of-type`, offering insights into their functionality and best practices.

-[CSS-Only Child](https://www.samanthaming.com/tidbits/64-css-only-child/): Discusses using the `:only-child` selector in CSS to style elements that are the sole children of their parents.

-[CSS Empty Selector](https://www.samanthaming.com/tidbits/72-css-empty-selector/): Explains how and why to use the `:empty` selector to style empty elements in CSS.

 🟢 [CSS Empty](https://ishadeed.com/article/css-empty): Provides an in-depth overview and examples of using the `:empty` selector in CSS to handle empty elements.